gonzaloangaut/oncostreams_analysis/README.md

 # oncostreams_analysis

-Software for analyzing data from oncostream simulations
+Software for analyzing data from oncostream simulations.

-Description of directories:
-  - `0_50`, `0_60`, `0_70`, `0_80`, `0_85`, `0_90`: Examples of how a density directory should be.
-Inside there is a folder called `dat` containing all the .dat files with the position, orientation and aspect ratio of each cell for each step and seed.
-There is also another folder, `dat_order_parameters`, that have information about the order parameters (polar and nematic) and the fraction of elongated cells for each step and seed.
-We have only keep one file in each folder as an example because of the huge amount of data.
+## Repository structure

+- **`data/`**: Contains all the simulation data.
+  Inside, there are folders named after the number of cells.
+Each contains subdirectories for different densities, following this structure:
+  - **`dat/`**: `.dat` files with the position, orientation, and aspect ratio of each cell for every step and seed.
+  - **`dat_order_parameters/`**: Information about polar and nematic order parameters and the fraction of elongated cells for each step and seed.
+  - Example files are kept only for reference due to the large amount of data.
+  - **`steady_state_images/`**A folder with images of the steady state for each density is also included.

-  - `graphs`: Where all the graphs made in the analysis are saved.
+- **`graphs/`**: Stores all the figures generated during the analysis.

-  - `new`: Where new data can be stored before merging it with the global data.
-  - `other scripts`: Ideas of scripts that can be used in the future.
+- **`other_scripts/`**: Contains ideas and draft scripts for potential future use.

+## Analysis scripts

-There are to types of scripts used to analyze the data.
-On one hand there are .py scripts that generate new data in order to manipulate lighter data.
-These are:
+There are two types of scripts used to analyze the data:

+### Python scripts (`.py`)
+Generate lighter, intermediate data to simplify the analysis:
+- **`dat_clusters.py`**:
-  - `dat_clusters.py`: Generates data about clustering.
-For every file in `dat_labels`, it creates a new file with the number of clusters and the biggest cluster size in a given step and seed.
-Also, given a density it generates a .csv with all the cluster sizes which can be used to study the final cluster size distribution.
+  Generates clustering data.
+For every file in `dat_labels`, it outputs a new file with the number of clusters and the size of the largest cluster for each step and seed.
+  Also generates `.csv` files with all cluster sizes to study the final cluster size distribution.
+- **`dat_local_parameters.py`**:
-  - `dat_local_parameters.py`: It creates files with the information of local order parameters and phenotypes for every step and seed, given a density.
-The list box_lengths can be changed in order to study length correlation.
+  Computes local order parameters and phenotypes for each step and seed at a given density.
+  The `box_lengths` list can be adjusted to study correlation lengths.
+- **`dat_ph_aspect_ratio.py`**:
-  - `dat_ph_aspect_ratio.py`: For every file, it calculates and save the quantity of each phenotype in that seed and step.
+  Calculates and saves the quantity of each phenotype for every step and seed.

-On the other hand, there are .ipynb notebooks used to analize the data generated.
-These are:
+### Jupyter notebooks (`.ipynb`)
+Used to visualize and analyze the processed data:
+- **`analysis_clusters.ipynb`**:
-  - `analysis_clusters.ipynb`: It contains all the analysis of clustering.
-It starts with the cluster evolution, studying both how number of clusters and biggest cluster size varies through time for a given (and every) density.
-Then the final cluster size distribution for every density is studied.
+  Studies clustering dynamics.
+First analyzes the time evolution of the number of clusters and the largest cluster size, then the final cluster size distribution for each density.
+- **`analysis_order_parameters.ipynb`**:
+  Studies polar and nematic order parameters.
+Plots their evolution in time and the steady-state values versus density.
+- **`analysis_phenotypes.ipynb`**:
+  Analyzes phenotype evolution over time and steady-state values versus density.
-  - ...
+- **`analysis_local.ipynb`**:
+  Analyzes local properties.
+Computes local order parameters and phenotypes for various box sizes and compares local order for different spatial scales.